Understanding the Use of e-Prints on Reddit and 4chan's Politically Incorrect Board: Background and Related Work

-Building word embeddings of Reddit discussions,~\cite{Ferrer_2021} uncovered gender bias, religious bias, and ethnic bias.
-Guimaraes et al.~\cite{Guimaraes_2021} designed a feature space and implemented a classifier to predict a controversial post-event given a prefix of a path in a Reddit discussion thread (i.e., US politics, World Politics, Relationships, and Soccer).
-Rajadesingan et al.~\cite{Rajadesingan_2021} discovered abundant political talk in non-political subreddits with less toxic comments.
-On the lighter side,~\cite{Veselovsky_2021} used neural-embedding to measure the social and cultural context on large-scale online music sharing on Reddit and showed that a large amount of online music sharing was driven by extra-musical factors, e.g., if the artist is associated with meme culture.
-Orii et al.~\cite{Orii_2021} studied the sentiment of truckers on r/Truckers towards the impact of autonomous trucks on the trucking industry using qualitative method and found only 0.98\% of the comments had positive views on automation.
+By building word embeddings of the discussions on Reddit, Ferrer et al.~\cite{Ferrer_2021} uncover gender bias, religious bias, and ethnic bias.
+Guimar{\~a}es et al.~\cite{Guimaraes_2021} design a feature space and implement a classifier to predict a controversial post-event given a prefix of a path to a Reddit discussion thread (i.e., US politics, World Politics, Relationships, and Soccer).
+Rajadesingan et al.~\cite{Rajadesingan_2021} discover abundant political talk in non-political subreddits with less toxic comments.
+Veselovsky et al.~\cite{Veselovsky_2021} use neural embedding to measure the social and cultural context of large-scale online music sharing on Reddit and find a large amount of online music sharing was driven by extra-musical factors, e.g., if the artist is associated with meme culture.
+Orii et al.~\cite{Orii_2021} study the sentiment of truckers on the r/Truckers subreddit towards the impact of autonomous trucks on the trucking industry using qualitative method and find only 0.98\% of the comments had positive views on automation.